 This despite a study from the Virginia Tech Transportation Institute, which found that truck drivers who used on-board dispatch computers faced a 10 times greater risk of crashing, nearly crashing or wandering from their lane more than truckers who did not use the devices.
 The risk was 23 times greater for those who texted while driving.

-Slack & Davis truck accident attorneys have witnessed the tragic results of truck driver fatigue and distractions behind the wheel.
+Slack Davis Sanger truck accident attorneys have witnessed the tragic results of truck driver fatigue and distractions behind the wheel.
 We urge state and federal regulators and elected officials to pursue legislation and guidelines that promote safety over convenience. — Mike Davis